Partial Sums on the Ultra-Wide Word RAM: The Ultra-Wide Word RAM Model

 \begin{lemma} Given an ultraword $X$ of length $\ell$ we can compute the prefix sum of $X$ in $O(\log \ell)$ time on a restricted UWRAM and in $O(1)$ time on a multiplication UWRAM. \end{lemma} \begin{proof} First consider the restricted UWRAM.
-We implement a standard parallel prefix-sum algorithm~\cite{LF1980}.
+We implement a standard parallel prefix-sum algorithm~\cite{LF1980} (see also the survey by Blelloch~\cite{Blelloch1990}).
 For simplicity, we assume that $\ell$ is a power of two.
 The algorithm consists of two phases that conceptually construct and traverse a perfectly balanced binary tree $T$ of height $\log \ell$ whose leaves are the $\ell$ words of $X$.

 Given an internal node $v$ in $T$, let $v_\lef$ and $v_\rig$ denote the left and right child of $v$, respectively.
 The first phase performs a bottom-up traversal of $T$ and computes for each node $v$ an integer $b(v)$.
 If $v$ is a leaf, $b(v)$ is the corresponding integer in $X$ and if $v$ is an internal node $b(v) = b(v_\lef) + b(v_\rig)$.
 The second phase performs a top-down traversal of $T$ and computes an integer $t(v)$.
-If $v$ is the root then $t(v) = 0$ and if $v$ is an internal node then $t(v_\lef) = t(v)$ and $t(v_\rig) = t(v) + b(v_\rig)$.
+If $v$ is the root then $t(v) = 0$ and if $v$ is an internal node then $t(v_\lef) = t(v)$ and $t(v_\rig) = t(v_\lef) + b(v_\rig)$.
 After the second phase the integers at the leaves is the prefix sum shifted by a single element and missing the last element.
 We shift and add the last element to produce the final prefix sum.
 Since $T$ is perfectly balanced we can implement each level of a phase in constant time using shifting and addition.
 The final shift and addition of the last element takes constant time.
 It follow that the total time is $O(\log \ell)$.
 During the computation we only need to maintain all of the values in a constant number of ultrawords.

 Next consider the multiplication instruction set.
 We can then simply multiply $X$ with the constant $(0^{w-1}1)^w$ and mask out the $\ell$ rightmost words of the result to produce the prefix sum.
 See Hagerup~\cite{Hagerup1998} for a detailed description of why this is correct.
 In total this uses $O(1)$ time.